lukevonkapff/wildfire_modeling/README.md

 -> pip install -e .

 Most of the analysis is shown in the notebooks folder, with all functions defined in utils.
 Some cells in notebooks take a long time to run, so I added lines saving them into the data folder, that way you only have to run them once.
 The saved geodataframes are too big to be pushed to git.

+### Directory Structure

+- data: After running slow code blocks in the notebooks folder, geodataframes, results dictionaries, and figures will save to this directory.
+- notebooks: This series of Jupyter notebooks walks you through the key pieces of analysis that were performed over the course of this project.
+Some take very long to run, but results are saved in the 'data' directory to avoid running them more than once.
+- utils: 1) wildfire_powerlaw directory containing the wfpl module that has the stationary MLE fitting and evaluation routine, and 2) .py files that contain all functions called in the 'notebooks' directory.